bebbo203/procedural_tree_generator/readme.md

 ## Usage

 There is a plenty of parameters to decide the shape of a generic tree so, for the command line interface, only a little part of them is editable by the user (while in the main function everything is editable and commented to fine tune the tree).
-Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* path name extension to *.json* or *.obj* .
+Thanks to Yocto, there are two possible format to export the tree and the selection is really easy: just set *-o* <path name extension> to *.json* or *.obj* .
 With the JSON format the scene is populated with PLY objects.\
 Make sure that the folder in which you want to save already exists.

 ### JSON settings

 It is possible to set several parameters from the CLI.
 However, if you want to fine tune your tree, you can call the program with the *-j* (or *--json*) option and add the path to a *json* configuration file.
-The file *configuration.json* can be used as a skeleton.
+The file *configuration.json* contains all the parameters.

 ### Single model mode